ilatovsky/toga/README.md

 # oscgard

-> OSC-to-grid adapter for monome norns - use TouchOSC as a grid controller
+> OSC adapter mod for monome norns - emulate Monome grid and arc via OSC

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-Transform your tablet or phone into a high-performance monome grid controller!
-Oscgard intercepts grid API calls and routes them to any OSC client app implementing the oscgard + monome specs.
+Transform your tablet or phone into a high-performance emulator of monome controllers!
+Oscgard is a norns mod that intercepts grid/arc API calls and routes them to any OSC client app implementing the oscgard spec.

+> **Note**: Scripts currently need to be patched to use oscgard.
+Transparent mod integration (no script patching) is planned for a future version.

 ## ✨ Features